Skip to main content

 • Programming tasks, where assistant-tool-user messages keeps growing in a message list

-• Multi-turn conversation - rigid context pruning rule cannot handle arbitrary user inputs
+• Multi-turn conversation, where rigid context pruning rule cannot handle arbitrary user inputs

 Skip auto compaction for: